appsfactory/FoodAtHub/README.md

 Create a role 'hubfood', should have admin-level (esp createdb) privileges.

-## Thoughts
+## Specifications
-Rambling about what I want to have happen.

-I want the site to be updated when there is food available.
-I want it available through mobile devices and a website, but otherwise pretty simple stuff.

-The question is how the behaviour should work.
-AT some point or another the site receives notification that food exists (implying the default state is No, which makes sense)

-So, someone sends a YES.
-The obvious thing is to switch the state to true, there's not so many people who would game the system (probably) that would require many many people to send a yes.
-So, one yes does the trick for now.
+These are pretty lightweight.

+This site has a web component (via Rails) and a mobile client (via PhoneGap).
+The Rails project will serve normal web pages but also expose functionality to be used by the mobile client via Ajax.

+The default state of the site is NO, because most of the time there is no food.

+There are two forms of interaction available, a button to indicate that there is food, or one to indicate there is not food.

+So, someone sends a YES, through the web or mobile client.
+Until it is proven otherwise (e.g. if people start gaming the system for some reason I can't predict) we can add more complexity but otherwise any single indication changes the state of the site.

 There's probably some sort of half-life on food, so if the yes state is older than 10 minutes, it is probably state and old than 20 with no additional YESes, it is definitely old.